 In addition, as you are of course aware, on 31 December 2020, the United Kingdom will leave the European Union Customs Union.
 While our agents are used to dealing with a wide variety of trade barriers and obstacles, this development implies the incurrence of significant additional operational cost by the company.
 In order to ensure the continued service excellence our customers expect, from 1 January 2021 a fee will be levied on all dutiable shipments between the UK and European Union countries, both inbound and outbound.
 With the information that is currently available, the intention is that this fee will be set at £0.25 per kg with a minimum charged amount of £4.50 per shipment.
 Please note that Fuel Surcharge will be added to this fee.
 This fee may be adjusted, or applied differently, should circumstances change significantly.
 Please note that no Brexit fee will be applied to goods moving between Northern Ireland and the EU, based on current customs law, however should this customs position change, we may need to revisit this position.

-As market conditions are continuously evolving with the ongoing COVID-19 situation, the Emergency Situation Surcharge (ESS) will be adjusted effective 2nd November 2020.
+As market conditions continue to evolve with the ongoing situation, the Emergency Situation Surcharge (ESS) will be adjusted effective 7 November 2021.

 Please note that the ESS is a temporary charge, which allows us to cover part of the operating cost increases and the necessary air network adjustments.
 We will continue to evaluate and adjust the ESS as market conditions evolve for the duration of this emergency situation.

 |Sent from UK – £0.43 per kg (minimum £0.80p charge)|